vigneshavm/Interview-questions/JS Q.md

 #### **Mapped Types**

- Mapped types allow you to create new types by transforming properties of an existing type.
-For example, you can make all properties of a type `readonly`, `optional`, or change their types.
+- "Mapped types in TypeScript are used to create **new types** by transforming the properties of an existing type."
+- "For example, I can make all properties **readonly**, **optional**, or even **change their types** dynamically."
+- "They are really helpful when I want to apply a consistent transformation across all properties without rewriting the entire type."
+- "Common built-in mapped types include `Readonly`, `Partial`, and `Required`."

 **Example**:
 ```typescript